bigsql/plprofiler/doc/examples.md

 at the beginning of all the callback functions.
 One of the callback functions is called at every function enter/exit and at every PL statement start/end (only the statements, that actually have runtime functionality).
 In the great scheme of things, this overhead is negligible.

-With `shared_preload_libraries` configured (and the database server restarted to let that take effect) and the collected-data tables empty (run `plprofiler reset-data`) we launch `pgbench` in the background and verify that no statistics are being collected in `pl_profiler_linestats_data` and `pl_profiler_callgraph_data`.
+With `shared_preload_libraries` configured (and the database server restarted to let that take effect) and the shared-data empty (run `plprofiler reset`) we launch `pgbench` in the background.
 After a while we get one of the pgbench backend PIDs by examining the system view `pg_stat_activity`.
 With that PID we run

 ```
-plprofiler reset-data
+plprofiler reset
 plprofiler monitor --pid <PID> --interval 10 --duration 300
-plprofiler report --from-data --name tpcb-using-monitor --output tpcb-using-monitor.html
+plprofiler report --from-shared --name tpcb-using-monitor --output tpcb-using-monitor.html
 ```

 The `plprofiler monitor` command is using `ALTER SYSTEM ...` and `SELECT pg_reload_conf()` to enable profiling and turn it back off after the specified duration.
 This obviously will only work with a PostgreSQL database version 9.4 or newer.
 As with any database maintenance operations, this should only be done in a connection loss safe environment as losing the connection in the middle of the monitoring would leave those settings behind permanently.

 Leaving out the --pid option will cause ALL active backends to save their stats at the specified interval.

-Since this time we were only capturing profiling data from one out of 24 backends, the total number of data rows colleted over 5 minutes is 731.
-But since they are the result of 10 second interval summaries, they are just as accurate as the previous example.
-Again I am not including the actual **plprofiler** output because it is again just a repetition of what we already know.

 Fixing the performance problem
 ------------------------------